×

 If you are thinking about moving to St. James, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in St. James can vary greatly depending on the type and size of the property.
 For a standard three-bedroom house, the cost can range from moderately priced to quite expensive.
 Luxury apartments and larger homes in upscale neighborhoods can be significantly more expensive.
-However, it's important to note that these prices can fluctuate based on the real estate market and other economic factors," explained one expat living in St. James, Trinidad & Tobago.
+However, it's important to note that these prices can fluctuate based on the real estate market and other economic factors," remarked one expat in St. James, Trinidad & Tobago.

 Should I buy or rent a home in St. James?